Fujifilm X100F vs X100T

 The physical size and weight of the Fujifilm X100F and the Fujifilm X100T are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is somewhat smaller (1 percent) than the Fujifilm X100F.
 Moreover, the X100T is markedly lighter (6 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the X100T are weather-sealed.